Marsilea-viz/legendkit/docs/source/index.rst

 When you want to create or adjust the legend in matplotlib, things can get dirty.
-LegendKit may solve your headache.
+Legendkit may solve your headache.

+.. plot:: cover.py
+   :include-source: false

 Installation
 ------------